 Deloitte cites that the percentage of companies with leadership learning and training programs rose from 47% in 2015 to 64% in 2017 and they also report “formal training is among the least valued investments to develop leaders.”
 As the chart below shows, it’s not the formal training; it’s being immersed in a culture of risk-taking, information and knowledge sharing and the ability to transform.

 To think, act, and react differently takes a different kind of leader.
 The research indicates that only 5% of the companies surveyed feel they have strong digital leaders in place.
 However 72% are developing programs to become “digital.”

 Roles in a Culture of Innovation

-When we talk about leaders we’re not only talking only about the leader at the top, C- Suite types.
+When we talk about leaders we’re not only talking about the leader at the top, C- Suite types.
 When there is a culture of innovation everyone can have a chance to lead.
 It’s not so much about who they are, it’s about the environment where they work.
 Taking chances and raising one’s hand with an idea only happens in organizations that foster it.
 Deloitte identifies three types of digital leaders than can emerge from a lead-first culture.
 “We see three different types of digital leaders, and most organizations will need some combination of all three:”